 You can get jeans specifically designed for motorcycle riding, so you don’t need any extra layers.
 These jeans still have protection at the knees and sometimes hips and are usually more resistant to abrasion than standard denim jeans.

-If you’re just riding for fun and don’t need to wear your everyday clothes, you can get motorcycle pants that provide full-leg protections but are a lot cooler and more comfortable.
+If you’re just riding for fun and don’t need to wear your everyday clothes, you can get motorcycle pants that provide full-leg protection but are a lot cooler and more comfortable.
 These have mesh ventilation that allows air to pass over your legs and cool them off efficiently.

 The other main features of ventilated motorcycle pants are the armor and adjustability.
-There should at least be armor at the knees, if not the hips as well.
+There should at least be armor at the knees if not the hips as well.
 It helps if it’s removable because, even if you don’t want to remove it, you can adjust it to be more comfortable.